Kunjesh9867/Projects/Java/Student Sitting Arrangement/README.md

 <details>
 <summary><b>RULES</b></summary>

-<b>1.
-White color is not valid.</b>
+1. White color is not valid.

-<b>2.
-Same name is not valid (case-sensitive).</b>
+2. Same name is not valid (case-sensitive).

-<b>3.
-Same color is not valid.</b>
+3. Same color is not valid.

-<b>4.
-Same name and Same Color is not valid.
+4. Same name and Same Color is not valid.
 [When you add same name and same color, it will give an error just like 2nd Rules.
 Why?
-Because we input name first then color, so name is checked first, and it will give error at that point]</b>
+Because we input name first then color, so name is checked first, and it will give error at that point]

-<b>5.
-Only 9 Entries.</b>
+5. Only 9 Entries.
 </details>
 </blockquote>

 It's a working model.

-You can clone & run this model in your PC, just make a connection between SceneBuilder with IntelliJ :1st_place_medal:
+You can clone & run this model in your PC, just make a connection between of SceneBuilder with IntelliJ :1st_place_medal:

 ## **Programming Language and Technologies used**

 - [x] Java
 - [x] SceneBuilder
 - [x] JetBrains IntelliJ
 - [x] Git